 However, Maldini was already 29 when Baresi retired, but he would go on to play for an incredible 12 more years for Milan, making a total of 902 appearances.
 Silverware flowed throughout his career, giving him the name ‘Il Capitano’.

-1. Roy Keane
+#1.
+Roy Keane

 Roy Keane and Sir Alex Ferguson were always going to be a match made in heaven at Old Trafford.
 A combative midfielder capable of pulling the strings from the middle won everything going around the turn of the 21st century for Manchester United.

 The Irish was a mix of temperament and command, always willing to put his body on the line and never afraid of anything.
 Keane was the core factor around which United’s winning teams were built.
-The Red Devils won a total of four Premier League titles and the incredible treble season in 1998/99, where United lifted the Champions League for the first time in 31 years under the legendary Roy.
+The Red Devils won a total of four Premier League titles and an incredible treble season in 1998/99, where United lifted the Champions League for the first time in 31 years under the legendary Roy.

 Also Read: Real Madrid star Toni Kroos set for interesting venture after retiring at Euro 2024